supermarsx/codex-github-automerger/README.md

 If polling fails repeatedly the server now applies an exponential backoff, doubling the interval up to `POLL_MAX_INTERVAL_MS` (default: `300000` ms).
 The backoff factor can be controlled with `POLL_BACKOFF_MULTIPLIER`.
+Polling now fetches events, alerts, pull requests, stray branches and recent activity in parallel, reducing the time required for each poll cycle.
 Webhook configurations are stored in `server/webhooks.json`.
 Set the `WEBHOOK_STORAGE_PATH` variable to change this location.
 If `WEBHOOK_SECRET_KEY` is provided, webhook secrets are encrypted on disk using